Main image: Dana Assinder

 We call on Wessex Water to:

 - Work with Newlands Holiday Park and houses on Stonebarrow Lane to • seal any defective drains and • stop rainwater from roofs, roads and hard standing entering the sewer network.
+[UPDATE: Wessex Water is working on this.]

 We call on Wessex Water to:

 - Cut discharges of untreated sewage into the sea to less than 10 per year and 3 per bathing season.
 [These happen about 70 times a year into the sea, with no pollution alert required.]
+[UPDATE: Wessex Water has included this in its 2025-30 5-year plan]

 - Enforce the requirement for no storm discharges at Newlands Bridge